 The Great Hall, The Cooper Union

 7 East 7th Street, New York

-Click here to listen to the podcast of this event
+Click here to watch a video of this event.

 More than any city administration since John Lindsay’s, the Bloomberg administration has made improving the physical city—and an emphasis on high quality in architecture and landscape design—an important focus of its agenda.
 The most visible impacts of this focus have come through the work of the city departments of Parks, Planning, Design and Construction, and Transportation.
 Paul Goldberger, architecture critic of The New Yorker, will engage the commissioners of these departments—Adrian Benepe (Parks), Amanda Burden (Planning), and David Burney (Design and Construction)–in a discussion about how they have made design integral to the work of their departments; what today’s stringent fiscal constraints portend for the continuation of their efforts and the preservation of what they have already created; and what their agendas promise for the mayor’s final term.
 This program is presented in conjunction with the Architectural League exhibition The City We Imagined/The City We Made: New New York 2001-2010.